quattromani/childrenssafetyimmobilizer/index.md

 |:--:|
 | A casting procedure using The Q<br>(Procedimiento Con Yeso) |

-## The Q positioner maximizes contact and minimizes movement allowing for sufficient hold without unnecessary hands-on

 ## Radiation reduction<br>(Reduccion De La Radiacion)

 The opportunity to reduce radiation exposure is a critical issue within the pediatric radiology community.
 The Q assists with positioning for diagnostic X-Rays, thus fewer exposures could mean less radiation.